 - In a large skillet over medium heat, melt 2 tablespoons butter.
-Add scallops; cook and stir for 2 minutes.
+Add scallops; cook and stir for 2 minutes or until firm and opaque.
 Remove and keep warm.
 Melt remaining butter in the pan; add mushrooms and onion.
 Cook and stir until tender.
 Stir in the flour, thyme, salt and pepper until blended.

 - Gradually add the milk, wine and sherry.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Stir in cheeses until melted.
 Drain pasta; stir pasta and scallops into sauce.

 - Divide among five 10-oz. ramekins or custard cups.
 Sprinkle with bread crumbs.
 Place ramekins on a baking sheet.
 Bake, uncovered, at 350° for 15-20 minutes or until heated through.
 Spoon onto plates if desired.
 Yield: 5 servings.